 Smallville from any sunlight - which he superstitiously

 fears.
-However, Superboy frees his parents from the hypnotic
+However, Superboy frees his parents from the

-much like he himself was.
+him much like he himself was.

 Superbaby takes the concept of Superboy even further back as Superman is portrayed as a toddler.
 First appearing in Superman #53 in 1948, the Superbaby stories were almost entirely written with humorous undertones.
 In Superboy #192 this is combined with a message of protecting wildlife as the "Baby of Steel" makes friends with a family of bears and saves them from two poachers.
 All of this virtually screams CHEEEEESY today, but lo and behold Leo Dorfman's story and Murphy Anderson's art still work today and actually provide some good fun reading even for those who don't really care for any superhero family concepts - also helped perhaps that unlike what is shown on the cover, Superbaby does not actually wear a kid's fancy dress party version of the Superman costume in the story.